-Because categorization is so fundamental to our perception of the world, it is very difficult to completely avoid the representativeness heuristic.
-However, being aware of it is a good start: research has shown that when people become aware that they are using a heuristic, they often correct their judgment.10 Pointing out other people’s reliance on representativeness, and asking them to do the same for you, provides useful feedback that might help to avoid bias.
+Since categorization is so fundamental to our perception of the world, it is impossible to avoid the representativeness heuristic altogether.
+However, awareness is a good start.
+Countless research demonstrates that when people become aware that they are using a heuristic, they often correct their initial judgment.10 Pointing out others’ reliance on representativeness, and asking them to do the same for you, provides useful feedback that might help to avoid this bias.

 How it all started

-While it’s a staple of modern psychology, the concept of sorting objects into categories can actually be traced all the way back to the Ancient Greeks philosophers.
-While Plato first touched on categories in his Statesman dialogue, it became a philosophical mainstay of his student, Aristotle, who, in a text simply called Categories, aimed to sort every object of human apprehension into one of ten categories.
+While categorization is a modern psychology staple, sorting objects can be traced all the way back to the Ancient Greeks philosophers.
+While Plato first touched on categories in his Statesman dialogue, it became a philosophical mainstay of his student, Aristotle.
+In his text accurately titled Categories, Aristotle aimed to sort every object of human apprehension into one of ten categories.

-Prototype theory was coined by the psychologist Eleanor Rosch in 1974.
+Prototype theory was empirically introduced by psychologist Eleanor Rosch in 1974.
 Up until this point, categories were thought of in all-or-nothing terms: either something belonged to a category, or it did not.
-Rosch’s approach recognized that members of a given category often look very different from one another and that we tend to consider some things to be “better” category members than others.
-For example, when we think of the category of birds, penguins, while they technically belong, don’t seem to fit into this group as neatly as, say, a sparrow.
+Rosch’s approach recognized that members of a given category often look very different from one another, and that we tend to consider some things to be “better” category members than others.
+For example, when we think of the category of birds, penguins don’t seem to fit into this group as neatly as, say, a sparrow.
 The idea of prototypes lets us describe how we perceive certain category members as being more representative of their category than others.

-At around the same time, Daniel Kahneman and Amos Tversky introduced the concept of the representativeness heuristic as part of their research on strategies that people use to make judgments about probabilities in uncertain situations.
-Kahneman and Tversky played a pioneering role in behavioral economics, demonstrating how people make systematic errors in judgment because of their reliance on biased strategies, including the representativeness heuristic.
+At around the same time, Kahneman and Tversky introduced the concept of the representativeness heuristic as part of their research on strategies that people use to estimate probabilities in uncertain situations.
+Kahneman and Tversky played a pioneering role in behavioral economics, demonstrating that people make systematic errors in judgment because they rely on biased strategies, including the representativeness heuristic.

-Stomach ulcers are a relatively common ailment, but they can be gravely serious if left untreated, resulting in deadly stomach cancer.
+Stomach ulcers are a relatively common ailment, but they can become serious if left untreated, sometimes even resulting in fatal stomach cancer.
 For a long time, it was common knowledge that stomach ulcers were caused by one thing: stress.
-So in the 1980s, when an Australian physician named Barry Marshall suggested at a medical conference that ulcers might be caused by a kind of bacteria, his colleagues initially rejected it out of hand.11 After being ignored, Marshall finally proved his suspicions using the only method ethically available to him: he took some of the bacteria of the gut of a sick patient, added it to a broth, and drank it himself.
+So in the 1980s, when an Australian physician named Barry Marshall suggested at a medical conference that a kind of bacteria might cause ulcers, his colleagues initially rejected it out of hand.11 After being ignored, Marshall finally proved his suspicions using the only method ethically available to him: he took some of the bacteria of the gut of a sick patient, added it to a broth, and drank it himself.
 He soon developed a stomach ulcer, and other doctors were finally convinced.12

-Why did it take so long (and such an extreme measure) to persuade other people to consider this new possibility?
-According to the social psychologists Thomas Gilovich and Kenneth Savitsky, the representativeness heuristic played a role here.
-The physical sensations people experience because of a stomach ulcer—burning pains, and the feeling of a churning stomach—is similar to what we feel when we’re experiencing stress.
+Why did it take so long (and such an extreme measure) to persuade others of this new possibility?
+According to social psychologists Thomas Gilovich and Kenneth Savitsky, the answer is the representativeness heuristic.
+The physical sensations people experience from a stomach ulcer—burning pains and a churning stomach—is similar to what we feel when we’re experiencing stress.
 On an intuitive level, we feel like ulcers and stress must have some connection.
 In other words, stress is a representative cause of an ulcer.11 This may have been why other medical professionals were so resistant to Marshall’s proposal.

 Gilovich and Savitsky also argue that the representativeness heuristic plays a role in pseudoscientific beliefs, including astrology.
-In astrology, the various signs are all associated with certain traits: for example, Aries, a “fire sign” symbolized by the ram, is often said to be passionate, confident, impatient, and aggressive.
-The fact that this personality meshes well with the prototypical ram is no coincidence: as Gilovich and Savitsky argue, the personality types that are linked to each star sign were chosen because they are representative of that sign.11 The predictions that are made by horoscopes, rather than foretelling the future, are reverse-engineered based on what best fits with our image of each sign.
+In astrology, each zodiac sign is associated with specific traits.
+For example, Aries, a “fire sign” symbolized by the ram, is often said to be passionate, confident, impatient, and aggressive.
+The fact that this description meshes well with the prototypical ram is no coincidence: the personality types linked to each star sign were chosen because they represent that sign.11 The predictions that horoscopes make, rather than foretelling the future, are reverse-engineered based on what best fits with our image of each sign.

 What it is

-The representativeness heuristic is a mental shortcut that we use when trying to decide whether object A belongs to class B. Specifically, we tend to overemphasize the similarity of the A and B to help us make this estimate.
+The representativeness heuristic is a mental shortcut that we use when deciding whether an object belongs to a class.
+Specifically, we tend to overemphasize the similarity or difference between the object and class to help us make this decision.

 Why it happens

-When an Australian doctor discovered that stomach ulcers were caused by a bacterium, not stress, other medical professionals initially didn’t believe him, because the effects of an ulcer are so similar to the effects of stress.
+When an Australian doctor discovered that a bacterium, and not stress, causes stomach ulcers, other medical professionals initially didn’t believe him because ulcers feel so similar to stress.
 In other words, stress is a more representative cause of an ulcer than bacteria are.